The MegaMillions drawing Tuesday, Jan. 12, paid out $615 million to the winner — if there was one.

 Other lawmakers like Rep. Alan Powell, R-Hartwell, chairman of the House Regulated Industries Committee, would like to put money generated by casinos in Georgia toward health care.

 This state needs the money any or all forms of gambling will generate.

-Part of the state’s portion of gambling proceeds could go to help low-income families to cover when they can’t when their children receive the HOPE Scholarship, as Democrats have expressed.
+Part of the state’s portion of gambling proceeds could go to help low-income families to cover what they can’t when their children receive the HOPE Scholarship, as Democrats have expressed.

 Competition could hurt the lottery program’s revenues but I don’t see how the audiences for each are exactly the same.

 If some kind of education program can be enacted to mandate that people be informed about the potential for addiction to gambling, it would enhance it greatly for me.